 The best way to avoid building a high tolerance to kratom is to moderate and record your usage.
-Since most people underestimate the power and long-lasting effects of kratom, they take more than they need to resulting in higher tolerance levels where larger doses are needed to achieve the same effects as a standard dosage (3-4 grams).
+Since most people underestimate the power and long-lasting effects of kratom, they take more than they need to result in higher tolerance levels where larger doses are needed to achieve the same effects as a standard dosage (3-4 grams).

 If you’re a seasoned kratom user or someone who is taking large doses of 10 grams or more per dosage to get the same effects that 3-grams used to do, you could be heading for some unpleasant experiences if you don’t lower your dosages and tolerance levels.
-Perhaps, you’re already there and is the reason behind finding this report?
+Perhaps, you’re already there, and is the reason behind finding this report?

 How to Avoid High Kratom Tolerance?

-The best way you can avoid building a high kratom tolerence is to keep a daily journal of your dosage amounts and effects you felt as well as writing down other important notes.
+The best way you can avoid building a high kratom tolerance is to keep a daily journal of your dosage amounts and the effects you felt as well as writing down other important notes.
 The reason for this is simple, you do not need to take any more kratom than your body needs because kratom is very potent and comes with long-lasting effects.
-The key here is not to abuse kratom because your body can quickly build a tolerance and higher dosages are needed for the same effects of a normal dosage of kratom.
+The key here is not to abuse kratom because your body can quickly build a tolerance and higher dosages are needed for the same effects as a normal dosage of kratom.

 Most Reddit users report taking kratom between once and twice a day with moderate doses of 3-4 grams while new users suggested that 1-2 grams was the ideal amount when first experimenting with kratom.
 By and large, many people often make the mistake of thinking they need more kratom because they may not be getting the effects they want.
 Doing this can lead users to consume 20-30 grams daily, which in most cases is too much and accelerates the body’s tolerances.

-How to Lower Kratom Tolerance
+How to Lower Kratom Tolerance?

-If you have a high tolerance to kratom, and want to lower it, you’ll need to start decreasing your daily intake of kratom.
+If you have a high tolerance to kratom and want to lower it, you’ll need to start decreasing your daily intake of kratom.
 For example, if you’re taking 10-20 grams a day, it’s important not to go cold turkey, rather decrease your daily dosage by 5 grams until you have cut that in half.
 Next, after 4-5 successful days of lowering your doses, try taking a day off.
 Finally, once you lower your tolerance and find your kratom sweet spot, don’t take more than you need and try using different strains and mixing them rather than just using the one you like.

-You should also keep a journal and personal notes for your journey to lower your tolerance, which can also be used as a reminder and guide if you should happened to fall back on your old ways.
+You should also keep a journal and personal notes for your journey to lower your tolerance, which can also be used as a reminder and guide if you should happen to fall back on your old ways.

 3 Phases of Kratom Tolerance